 What is Excretion?

 Excretion is the physiological process of elimination of metabolic waste from the body.
-This process is strictly found only in animals.
 The excretory products include amino acids, urea, uric acid, carbon dioxide, water, and ammonia.

 Some Molluscs and Echinoderms excrete waste products from the body in the form of amino acids.
 Ammonia is the primary excretory product in animals, it is derived from the proteins present in the food we eat.
 It is the most toxic nitrogenous waste and is excreted by diffusion by most of the amphibians and aquatic animals.